Need for Blood Transfusion?

-Which Type of Patients Require Blood Transfusion?
+Which Types of Patients Require Blood Transfusion?

 There are many indications of blood transfusion, but these are some common ones: